ADVOCACY TOOLKIT

 Published Examples:

 We can help you find a publication, brainstorm ideas, serve as another set of eyes to proofreading, and answer any questions you have.
-You can view our instructional YouTube video or see past publications here.
+Check out some past letters to the editors (LTEs) to get some inspiration!

 Please contact the communications team at media@shotatlife.org if you have any questions.